apache/zeppelin/docs/interpreter/java.md

 ---
 layout: page
 title: Java interpreter in Apache Zeppelin
-description: Run Java code and any distributed java computation engine by importing the dependencies in the interpreter configuration.
+description: Run Java code and any distributed java computation library by importing the dependencies in the interpreter configuration.
 group: interpreter
 ---
 <!--